How to Hire Baristas: Finding and Keeping Great Coffee Staff

 High cost (NYC, SF)$18–$22$22–$28$25–$32

-Note: These are base wages.
-Tips typically add $3–$8/hour.
+These are base wages; tips typically add $3–$8/hour.
+Beyond base wage, the total package matters:

-BenefitCost to YouValue to Employee
+BenefitCost to youValue to employee

 Tips (pooled or individual)$0$3–$8/hr